ihsanalhafiz/BCPNN_ZCU104/README.md

 # BCPNN on ZCU104

-This project demonstrates the deployment and execution of a BCPNN (Bayesian Confidence Propagation Neural Network) kernel on the Xilinx ZCU104 board using a Vitis acceleration flow with PAC (Platform Acceleration Component).
+This project demonstrates the deployment and execution of a BCPNN (Bayesian Confidence Propagation Neural Network) kernel on the Xilinx ZCU104 board using a Vitis acceleration flow with PAC (Platform Assets Container).

 ---